-Young star of popular Nevada ‘owl cam’ OK after 2-story jump
+Young star of popular Nevada ‘Owl Cam’ OK after 2-story jump

 “Luckily for this owlet, it basically has two mothers — two females and a male looking out for it,” Keller said.

-The department and DRI, the research arm for the state’s system of higher education, established the livestream on YouTube — titled “DRI Owl Cam” — so people could observe the nest without disturbing the birds.
+The department and the DRI, the research arm for the Nevada System of Higher Education, established the “DRI Owl Cam” livestream on YouTube so people could observe the nest without disturbing the birds.

 ‘Co-parenting’ females